philliplongman/csv-reader-vue/readme.md

 # CSV Reader

-A technical challenge I took too seriously, with asynchronous Vue.js on the front end and Sinatra on the back.
+A full-stack technical challenge I took too seriously, with asynchronous Vue.js on the front end and Sinatra on the back.

-#### Requirement summary
+### Requirement summary:

 * Write a web app that will accept CSV files in three slightly different formats and display them as a sortable table.